I get a lot of email from authors asking for my help.

 Reaching out—the right way

-We need people who have walked similar roads to help show the way, to help us step over the pits and potholes that so many of us fall into.
+We need people who have walked similar roads to help show the way, to help us avoid the common pits and potholes.

 I believe in that process.